L1quid/heliolincrr/README.md

 ## Installation

 While HeliolincRR is a generalized implementation for any observer at any location, this initial release was designed to work "out of the box" with the [Vera C. Rubin](https://rubinobservatory.org/) telescope's [DP0.3 simulation data](https://dp0-3.lsst.io/index.html) on the Rubin Science Platform (RSP).
 As such, the example code in this repository currently requires access to the RSP to run.
+With that said, the example code should be explanatory for those looking to use HeliolincRR with observations from other observatories.

-With that said, HeliolincRR can be installed like so:
+HeliolincRR can be installed like so:

 ```console
 pip install git+https://github.com/bengebre/heliolincrr